microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 ```
 ## Step 4:  Provision and Test the Agent's

 You can now test the enhanced agent, which can now support additional operations.
-You'll need to reprovision the agent.
+You'll need to reprovision the agent and refresh the browser.
 Follow below steps to proceed:

 - Select the agents toolkit's extension icon to open its activity bar from within your project.
 - In the activity bar of the toolkit under "LifeCycle" select "Provision" to package and upload the newly updated agent for testing.